opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

     :param dst: Second input 2D point set of the same size and the same type as ``A``, or another image.

-    :param fullAffine: If true, the function finds an optimal affine transformation with no additional resrictions (6 degrees of freedom).
+    :param fullAffine: If true, the function finds an optimal affine transformation with no additional restrictions (6 degrees of freedom).
 Otherwise, the class of transformations to choose from is limited to combinations of translation, rotation, and uniform scaling (5 degrees of freedom).

 The function finds an optimal affine transform *[A|b]* (a ``2 x 3`` floating-point matrix) that approximates best the affine transformation between: